Sam George insists Health Minister must go

 According to the motion, Mr Agyemang-Manu undertook a business transaction as Ghana’s Minister of Health without prior approval of Parliament contrary to Article 81 of the 1992 Constitution.

-He has also been accused of signing a procurement agreement without prior approval from the Board of the Public Procurement Authority (PPA).
+He has also been accused of signing a procurement agreement without prior approval of the Board of the Public Procurement Authority (PPA).

 The Minority also accuses the Health Minister of dishonesty, telling the Committee of Health that he procured the Sputnik-V vaccines at an ex-factory price of $10 per dose when they were really procured at $19 and $18.5 per dose.